William Contreras Player Props: Brewers vs. Mets

 William Contreras At The Plate

-- Contreras has 12 doubles, a triple, eight home runs and 27 walks while hitting .242.
+- Contreras is batting .245 with 12 doubles, a triple, eight home runs and 27 walks.

-- Contreras has an RBI in 17 of 60 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 17 games this season (27.9%), Contreras has picked up an RBI, and in seven of those games (11.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.